-A. The Employer will establish and maintain at Campuses a sufficient number of business centers to permit system access as needed.
-Each business center will be

-- equipped with six (6) computers, one (1) network printer, a scanner and a FAX machine.
-Through business centers and kiosks, employees will have, at a minimum, access to e-mail, the Intranet and the Internet.
+- A. The Employer will establish and maintain at Campuses a sufficient number of business centers to permit system access as needed.
+Each business center will be equipped with six (6) computing platforms and the ability to print, scan and fax.
+Through business centers and kiosks, employees will have, at a minimum, access to the Employer's e-mail system, the Intranet and the Internet.
 In addition, employees will also have access to any other web-based applications authorized by their 5081 profile.
 Existing kiosks will be maintained by the Employer. - B. Employees will be required to access the kiosks and business centers during non-duty hours such as lunch breaks and time before and after work.
 No administrative time will be approved to access e-mail and the Intranet through the kiosks and business centers unless authorized by other provisions of this Agreement.
-For example, directly impacted employees, as defined in Article 19, may request administrative time to utilize the kiosks and business centers under the provisions of Article 19. - C. Upon request, the Employer will brief National NTEU on the implementation of the business centers.
-Upon request, usage figures for both the kiosks and the business centers will be provided to National NTEU.
+For example, directly impacted employees, as defined in Article 19, may request administrative time to utilize the kiosks and business centers under the provisions of Article 19. - C. Upon request and if available, usage figures for both the kiosks and the business centers will be provided to National NTEU.